UmeshaJayakody/UmeshaJayakody/README.md

 ## About Me
 -  Faculty of Engineering student specializing in Computer Science and Engineering at the University of Moratuwa.
 -  Studied at Ananda college.
--  Languages: Java, Python, C++, C, CSS, HTML, MySQL.
+-  Languages: Java, Python, C++, C, CSS, HTML, MySQL, Javascript.

 Feel free to check out my repositories and connect with me!